 China Localization done right

 Market research supported the development of Starbucks’ competitive internationalization strategy.
 The overarching competitive strategy was to create an aspirational brand.
+In fact, it was reported that in 2017 Starbucks was opening a store every 15 minutes to keep up with the impressive growth in demand for quality coffee among Chinese coffee drinkers.

 Costa in China has focused a lot on the analysis of the local market and is willing to change its offer according to the tastes of consumers in the various regions.
 For this reason, it is not strange to hear customers say that, for example, Beijing’s Costa coffee tastes slightly different from that of Shanghai.
 In addition, the English chain offers different types of tea, a quiet environment, and loyalty programs with cards or apps.